-Late Work
+Late Work Policy

 Late work is not allowed!
-Late assignments constitute those which have been initially submitted incorrectly, in a format other than Microsoft Word, or are submitted at any time after the deadline on the date it is scheduled.
-After contacting the instructor, upon approval, a new due date will be given for either the original assignment or an alternative assignment of equal value.
+Late assignments constitute those which are submitted at any time after the deadline on the date it is scheduled.
+Upon approval after documentation is provided by the student (e.g., doctor's note), a new due date will be given for either the original assignment or an alternative assignment of equal value.
 If the student fails to meet the revised due date, then a zero (0) for the assignment will be given.

-Feedback and FAQs Policy
+Feedback Policy